Skip to main content

 What is the Auroral oval?

-The Auroral oval is why the Northwest Territories gets to witness amazing Northern Lights displays for 240 nights each year.
+The Auroral oval is why the Northwest Territories gets to witness amazing Northern Lights displays for up to 240 nights per year.

 The strength of the magnetic poles of the Earth pulls particles from solar activity and directs them to a concentrated spot on the globe - the Auroral Oval.
 This is why the NWT, which sits directly under the Aurora Oval, has the strongest and most vibrant Northern Lights - we've got front-row seats.